 The Development Fellows program is at the heart of The Asia Foundation’s mission, bringing exceptional individuals into a powerful network of emerging leaders working to improve lives across a dynamic and developing Asia.
 Through the Foundation’s deep local expertise and sixty-year record of impact in Asia, this year-long fellowship is specifically designed to enhance each Fellows’ potential and abilities to address Asia’s critical development challenges, such as rising inequality, challenges of urbanization, pervasive conflicts, and violence against women.

 Now in its 5th year, The Asia Foundation Development Fellows program includes 58 current and alumni Fellows across Asia, forming an active and inspirational network of the region’s most promising leaders.
-Read more about the international development organization’s six-decade tradition of investing in the region’s human capital.

 “Our Development Fellows are entrepreneurial, creative, and willing to take risks.
 These are individuals with the unique combination of leadership skills, depth of substantive knowledge, and technical expertise that empowers them to solve problems in their respective societies and across Asia,” said Asia Foundation President David D. Arnold.